roman-milk/roman-milk.github.io/training-teach.md

+===

- ****** Training Teacher Ch.
-02 ****** bysilkstockingslover© "I am a lesbian, Hannah.
+"I am a lesbian, Hannah.
 I have known this for a long time, but I had never completely come to grips with it.
 So when Constance seduced me, I didn't even attempt to fight it.
 I wanted it.
 I needed it.
 She saw that in me and she seemed to have seen it in you too.
 Now I don't mean I am bi or just a submissive for Mistress Constance.
 I mean I am in love with a woman.
 A beautiful, sexy, smart, sweet woman I want to spend the rest of my life with."

  I was shocked by this admission; she seemed to be happily married.
 I could only recall a handful of times she had complained about Eric.
 Being a good friend, "It's Ok, Amy, I love you for who you are, the same way I know you love me and accept me.
 You mean the world to me Amy and I will be there for whatever you need."
 As soon as I acknowledged this, I knew it was true.
 Amy was my lifeline, the one who was there whenever I needed it, selflessly helping me through my divorce, my job and even looking after my daughter Elaine.